floblockchain/faq/README.md

 ## A. FLO is many things:

 -  FLO is metadata.
--  FLO is the blockchain that indexes the world's digital content.
+-  FLO is the blockchain that indexes the world's digital content
--  FLO is a searchable metadata layer for building apps.
+-  FLO is a searchable metadata layer for building apps
--  FLO is 100% uptime and 100% data availability.
+-  FLO is 100% uptime and 100% data availability
--  FLO is a cryptocurrency and a medium exchange.
+-  FLO is a cryptocurrency and a medium of exchange
 -  FLO is miners securing the network through proof-of-work
--  FLO is required to pay for metadata storage on the network.
+-  FLO is required to pay for metadata storage on the network
--  FLO is a fair launch cryptocurrency.
+-  FLO is a fair launch cryptocurrency
 -  FLO is no premine
--  FLO is open source.
+-  FLO is open source
--  FLO is permissionless.
+-  FLO is permissionless
--  FLO is decentralized.
+-  FLO is decentralized
--  FLO is freedom of speech.
+-  FLO is freedom of speech
--  FLO is 2013 crypto philosophy.
+-  FLO is 2013 crypto philosophy
--  FLO is an organic community of developers and enthusiasts.
+-  FLO is an organic community of developers and enthusiasts
--  FLO is practical usecases.
+-  FLO is practical usecases
 -  FLO is the Open Index Protocol and Alexandria.io
--  FLO is Caltech scientific data.
+-  FLO is Caltech scientific data
--  FLO is Medici land right data.
+-  FLO is Medici land right data
--  FLO is Digital Locate Receipt data.
+-  FLO is Digital Locate Receipt data

 ## Q. When was FLO created and launched?
 ## A. Flow was created and launched in 2013.
 It is one of the oldest surviving cryptocurrencies.
 Its Genesis Block was mined on June 17, 2013.